5GZORRO/network-service-mesh-manager/README.md

 ├── go.sum
 └── README.md
 ```
-- The functionalities of the Network Manager are implemented in internal/nbi/api-network-resources.go
+- The functionalities of the Network Manager and Gateway Manager are implemented in `internal/nsm/`
-- The functionalities of the Gateway Manager are implemented in internal/nbi/api-gateways.go
+- The functionalities of the Gateway Config are implemented in `internal/gateway-config`

 ## NBI API
 It exposes API to create networks and saps, configure the gateway and create/delete secure connections.
 These API are described in the Postman collection `NSMM.postman_collection.json`

+## Configuration
+The main program (NSMM) loads some configuration parameters from the `config.yaml`, for example, the DB credential, the VIM's info.

 ## Run
 Install Go: https://golang.org/doc/install